HL-20 Personnel Launch System

-The HL-20 Personnel Launch System is a NASA spaceplane concept for crewed orbital missions studied by NASA's Langley Research Center around 1990.
+The HL-20 Personnel Launch System was a NASA spaceplane concept for crewed orbital missions studied by NASA's Langley Research Center around 1990.
 It was envisaged as a lifting body re-entry vehicle similar to the Soviet BOR-4 spaceplane design.
 Its stated goals were to achieve low operational costs, improved flight safety, and a possibility of landing on conventional runways.
 No flight hardware was built.

 PLS concept

 With increasing national interest in obtaining routine access to space, a number of Earth-to-orbit transportation systems were studied in the mid-1980s.
 One, referred to as a Personnel Launch System (PLS), could utilize the HL-20 and an expendable launch system to provide crewed access complementing the Space Shuttle.
 A full-size engineering research model of the HL-20 was constructed in 1990 by the students and faculty of North Carolina State University and North Carolina A & T University for studying crew seating arrangements, habitability, equipment layout and crew ingress and egress.
 This 29 ft long engineering research model was used at Langley to define the full-scale external and internal definition of the HL-20 for utilization studies.

 The PLS mission was to transport people and small amounts of cargo to and from low Earth orbit, i.e., a small space taxi system.
 Although never approved for development, the PLS concept spaceplane was designed as a complement to the Space Shuttle and was being considered an addition to the crewed launch capability of the United States for three main reasons: